 6.1.3.23 Support of integration with Time Sensitive Networking

-Time Sensitive Networking (TSN) support is defined in TS 23.501 [2], where the 5GS represents virtual TSN bridge(s) based on the defined granularity model.
+Time Sensitive Networking (TSN) support is defined in TS 23.501 [2], where the 5GS represents logical bridge(s) based on the defined granularity model.
 The TSN AF and PCF interact to perform QoS mapping as described in clause 5.28.4 of TS 23.501 [2].

 The PCF provides the following parameters to the TSN AF: